-Ohio state senator John Eklund, like his state house counterpart, is cautiously optimistic there will be a sports betting law to pass in the Buckeye State in 2020.
+Ohio state senator John Eklund, like his state house counterpart, is cautiously optimistic that Ohio sports betting will pass in the Buckeye State in 2020.

 “My feeling is that at this point, at this juncture … we’re developing the appetite,” Eklund said.
 “If we’re gonna go, let’s go.
 There’s been hard work in the house, hard work in the senate, let’s proceed.